Danielle M. Bacigalupo

 M.A. in English, CUNY College of Staten Island

-Danielle is a doctoral candidate at St. John’s University, who just finished her fellowship and coursework this past Spring.
-As part of her fellowship contract, Danielle taught Literature in a Global Context to undergraduates and was the photographer/graduate editor of the English Department blog from Fall 2015 to Fall 2017.
+Danielle is a doctoral candidate at St. John’s University.
+As a doctoral fellow, Danielle taught Literature in a Global Context to undergraduates and was the photographer/graduate editor of the English Department blog from Fall 2015 to Fall 2017.
 In the past, Danielle has taught middle school and other introductory college courses.